plagmada/plagmada-archives/readme.md

 Now go to http://omeka.plagmada.org/install/install.php and follow the instructions.

+NOTE: Subsequent to successful completion of the installation step just above, you should be able to log into Omeka at http://omeka.plagmada.org/admin/users/login

 ## Current issues

 * Updating (rsync'ing) requires re-setting of ownership and permission files.